lazyhacker/simplehttpserver/README.md

-A http server similar to Python's SimpleHTTPServer with CORS support.
+A http server similar to Python's SimpleHTTPServer module.
 This is not meant to be a production server.
 It was written primarily to have a handy HTTP server available to use during developing.

 ## Install